-EBIT is calculated by adding Finance Cost (listed as an expense) to the Profit Before Tax (PBT).
-For Tata Steel, the Interest Coverage Ratio stands at 2.8, which means for every Rs 1 paid as interest, the company can generate Rs 2.8 as revenue.
-A decreasing interest coverage ratio tells us that the company cannot efficiently manage its debt to generate more revenue.
+To calculate EBIT, we add Finance Cost (listed as an expense) to the Profit Before Tax (PBT).
+For Tata Steel, the Interest Coverage Ratio stands at 5.29, which means for every ₹1 paid as interest, the company can generate ₹2.29 as revenue.
+A decreasing interest coverage ratio tells us that the company does not generate enough revenue to service its debt.

 As stock market investors, it is always ideal to buy shares of a company when it has a cheaper valuation.
 Valuation is the process of determining the true value of an asset or company.
 For example, the real estate prices of a particular plot surge when there is an announcement of a new township or tourism project.
 The ones who bought the plot earlier at a cheaper rate tend to enjoy the higher valuation of the property.

 Similarly, investors can measure the valuation of each stock they invest in.